wheredidhugo/github-username-checker/README.md

 # github-username-checker

-Checks for usernames with a define number of letters on GitHub
+Checks for random usernames with a define number of letters on GitHub

 # WARNING